Marcel-aka-Satum/twitter-clone/README.md

 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 - **JWT Authentication**: JSON Web Tokens are used for securely transmitting information between parties as a JSON object.
 - **TailwindCSS**: A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- **Postgresql**: PostgreSQL is an advanced, enterprise-class open-source relational database that supports both SQL (relational) and JSON (non-relational) querying.

 ## Getting Started